 Healthcare Reform Poll: 81% believe new health care law will add to national debt

 All than can be said is that the GOP's efforts to distort and misinform the public about the overhauls to the nation's health care system and Health Insurance Industry, have worked.
-As reported by the Associated Press, in a poll commissioned by AP and conducted by Stanford University and the Robert Wood Johnson Foundation
+As reported by the Associated Press, in a poll commissioned by AP and conducted by Stanford University and the Robert Wood Johnson Foundation,

 People were asked whether the Congressional Budget Office had ruled that the legislation would probably increase the government's debt, or whether the nonpartisan budget analysts found that the health law would reduce red ink.
-(Correct answer: CBO found it would reduce the federal deficit over time.)
+(Correct answer: CBO found it would reduce the federal deficit over time.)The long and short of it, most Americans don't understand what's in and what's out or if it's going to cost them more or less.
+The health care reforms that were signed into law six months ago tomorrow, haven't even come close to being fully implemented.
+So why are most Americans opposed to the new health care reforms?

 But 81 percent in the survey got the wrong answer, including a majorities of both supporters and opponents - even though Obama seldom misses a chance to remind audiences of CBO's favorable report.